132nd-etcher/docs/OvGME/index.md

 To update the local root folder, simply fire up Filezilla, and download everything again.
 Files that are identical may be safely skipped.

-**Note:** for advanced users, there are many solutions that will keep your files in sync with the FTP at all times, acting somewhat loke Google Drive or Dropbox will.
-For example, check out the Open Source [SyncAny](https://www.syncany.org/).
+**Note:** for advanced users, there are many solutions that will keep your files in sync with the FTP at all times, acting somewhat like Google Drive or Dropbox will.
+For example, check out the Open Source [SyncAny](https://www.syncany.org/) or the ver handy [WinSCP](https://winscp.net/).
 If you would prefer to stick with Filezilla, here is [an interesting read](https://superuser.com/questions/935353/filezilla-how-to-synchronize-two-way-newest-file-wins).

 ## Create a new mod